-If a known good battery continues to die overnight or in a short period of time, suspect a parasitic drain.
-This is excessive current above the acceptable range of ~50mA.
-Set the multimeter to measure amperage to perform a battery drain test.
+If a known good battery continues to die overnight or in a short time, suspect a parasitic drain.
+Excessive current above the acceptable range of ~35mA - 50mA.
+Use an ammeter to perform a battery drain test.

-Note that clocks and accessories drain a small amount of current while the vehicle’s at rest.
-Also onboard computers drain a small amount of current and usually take time to power down after the vehicle’s been shut down.
+Note that clocks and accessories drain a small amount of current while the vehicle's at rest.
+Also, onboard computers consume a small amount of current.
+They usually take time to power down after the vehicle's been shut down.

 By connecting a multimeter in series between the negative battery terminal and the negative battery post, the current is measured as it flows through the meter.
 If it is above specifications, the circuit causing the drain can be identified by locating and removing the fuse that protects that circuit.